edmav4/BiPer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+- Our code is based on the ReCU repository: https://github.com/z-hXu/ReCU.
+We thank the authors for making their code publicly available.
-This work was supported by the Vicerrectoría de Investigacion y Extensión of Universidad Industrial de Santander (UIS), Colombia under the research project **VIE-3735**.
+- This work was supported by the Vicerrectoría de Investigacion y Extensión of Universidad Industrial de Santander (UIS), Colombia under the research project **VIE-3735**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>